zigius/docs/content/docs/reference/pkg/kubernetes/apiextensions/v1/customresourcedefinition.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}x-kubernetes-list-type annotates an array to further describe its topology.
+    <dd>x-kubernetes-list-type annotates an array to further describe its topology.
 This extension must only be used on lists and may have 3 possible values:

 1) `atomic`: the list is treated as a single entity, like a scalar.
      Atomic lists will be entirely replaced when updated.
 This extension